 Roxanne: Have there been any ideas that came out of those hackathons that ended up being implemented?

-James: Actually, the ADOP community is one of those things.
+James: As a matter of fact, the ADOP community is one of those things.

 James: That came out of a hackathon.
 But if you think about it, we have quite a number of trained folks.
 Across Accenture, we have 44,000 trained DevOps professionals.
 4,100 actually in the practice, considered DevOps.
 450 in shared services or the Solution Factory.